Skip to main content

 The measure of a central angle obtained when the length of the arc is also equal to the radius, r, is called one radian (1 rad).
 Similarly, if θ=2 rad, then the arc length equals 2r.

 The circumference of a circle is C=2πr.
 This means that the circumference is 2π6.28 times the radius.
-Consequently, if we were to use a piece of string with the length of the radius, we would need six pieces of string plus a fractional piece of the string, as shown in Figure 1.2.19.
+Consequently, if we were to use a string of length equal to the radius, we would need six such strings plus a fractional piece of the string, as shown in Figure 1.2.20.

 If a circle with radius 1 is drawn, it has 360, and the full arc length is the circumference, which is 2π.
 Therefore,the relationship between degrees and radians is:

-1. To convert degree to radians, multiply by 2π radians360 or π radian180
+1. To convert degrees to radians, multiply by 2π radians360 or π radian180.

 Express 45 in radians.